 ActiveSheet.Name = "my worksheet"

 VBA objects also have methods.
-These are functions or subroutines that are associated to the specific object type.
+These are procedures that are associated to the specific object type.
 For example, the Workbook object has the methods 'Activate', 'Close', 'Save', and many more.
 These methods can be called by referring to the object name followed a dot and then the method name.
 For example, the current active Workbook can be saved using the code:

-Like any other functions and subroutines, methods can have arguments that are supplied when the method is called.
+Like any other procedures, methods can have arguments that are supplied when the method is called.
 For example, the Workbook 'Close' method has three optional arguments which are used to provide information to the method such whether the Workbook is to be saved before closing, etc.

 The method arguments are supplied to the method by following the call to the method with the argument values, separated by commas.
 For example, if you wanted to save the current active workbook as a .csv file called "Book2", you would call the Workbook SaveAs method with the Filename argument set to "Book2" and the FileFormat argument set to xlCSV: